Updated November 19, 2020

 Acceptd (“Acceptd”, “We”, “Us” or , “Our”) was founded to create a platform to enable and optimize the ability for artists of varying ages and disciplines to be aware of, identify, apply for, and progress through programs and activities offered by organizations dedicated to the furtherance of artists’ personal and career goals.
 These organizations may include educational and higher learning institutions; summer stock, artist camps, and seminars; performing venues; festivals and similar activities; and events to showcase, enhance, educate and promote the amateur and professional interests and careers of individuals in the arts.
 At the center of Acceptd’s core values is Our commitment to Our artists to present and enable arts opportunities that are relevant to their particular interests while still providing these artists with the control and protection of the personal information that they share in order to help Us enable and promote their artistic interests.

-To participate in the Services, We might ask your child to register.
-They can often do so anonymously by just providing a first name or user name, and password.
-When We ask for your child’s first name, We encourage them to use a “screen name” (not their real name) that only they know.
+To participate in the Services, We will ask your child to register.
 Sometimes We will ask your child to make up a special password so that only they can see their customized areas.
-We use technology, like cookies, to recognize visitors by their user name when they use or revisit the Services, and to provide Us important information that helps Us understand features and areas of most interest.
+We use technology, like cookies, to recognize visitors by their username when they use or revisit the Services, and to provide Us important information that helps Us understand features and areas of most interest.
 We may also use these technologies to screen for age.

 We may sometimes need a child’s email address, your email address, or both.
 We may ask a child for your email address, so We can notify you of your child’s interest in our Services.
 In the limited circumstances where We might collect your child’s email address without getting your consent first (see more below), if We need more than just your child’s first name (or screen name) and email address for your child to participate in our Service, We will ask your child for your email or mailing address so that We can notify you of your child’s request and get your permission.
 When We ask for your permission, We will tell you what We will do with the information you or your child provides Us, and how you can review your child’s information and ask Us to delete the information.
 With your consent, We may collect other personal information from your child such as a last name or home address when the information is necessary for a particular activity.